 Fire Pits / Outdoor Fireplaces

-has at least 3 feet of open space in every direction
+- Fire pits should have at least 3 feet of open space in every direction

 (check for low-hanging branches from above)

-garden hose within reach of the fire.
+- An operating garden hose must be within 5 feet of the fire.

 Mulch and Cigarettes Do Not Mix…..